aliportfolio/task_manager/README.md

 **Important Note:**

-Time didn't help me use all the features, but i used some of (PHP / Laravel) features:
+Task is completed, but time didn't help me use all advanced features (improvements), but i used some of (PHP / Laravel) features:
 - Requests to validation.
 - Traits.